pankaj53899/Worldwide-importers-DB/README.md

 **Steps to use repository for your practice**
 1. Create 6 customized tables in your worldwideimporters database.
 These tables are Dbo.Orders, Dbo.OrderLines, Dbo.Customers, Dbo.Invoices, Dbo.InvoiceLines and Dbo.StockItems.
-2. Code to create tables is present in file named '1_create_your_custom_tables'
+2. Code to create tables is present in file named 'step_1_create_your_custom_tables'
-3. Description of fields present in custom details are available in the file named '2_Column_description_for_the_custom_tables'
+3. Description of fields present in custom details are available in the file named 'step_2_Column_description_for_the_custom_tables'
-4. Start with beginner problems present in file- 'SQL problems for beginners'.
+4. Start with beginner problems present in file- '60 solved SQL problems for beginners'.
-5. Answers to these problems are present in 'Solutions- SQL problems for beginners'.
+5. After this you can work on '26 solved intermediate SQL problems'